 Stage 6 of the project involved refinements to the Strategy in response to written submissions.
-The final Strategy was adopted by Council in November 2021.
+The final Strategy was adopted by Council on [to be completed].

 Figure 2 - Project Timeline

 1.4 Consultation

 The preparation of the Strategy has been informed by stakeholder and community consultation.
 Specifically, the development has involved two phases of consultation, being: